By Caitlin Giddings

 The list, which addresses a number of bloomer-related cycling gaffes, is a mix of fashion and safety advice that sheds some light on the state of women’s cycling during the American bicycle boom of the 1890s.
 The bicycle might have been a source of freedom during the early stages of the women’s liberation movement, but it’s clear there were still restrictions on how far and fast respectable women should ride—not to mention the advisability of garden party hats.

-DON’TS FOR WOMEN RIDERS
+DON’TS FOR WOMEN RIDERSDon’t be a fright.

 Don’t faint on the road.